hutongyan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.
+No persons exist in AddressBook.
+  * 2a1.
+AddressBook shows an error message.

     Use case ends.

 * 3a.
 The given index is invalid.